gemesa/gemesa.github.io/_posts/2021-08-30-Encrypt-your-raspberry-pi-with-cryptmypi.md

 export _PKGSINSTALL=""
 ```

-Choose ah ssh key (this will be used for remote unlocking):
+Choose an ssh key (this will be used for remote unlocking):
 ```
 export _SSH_LOCAL_KEYFILE="$_USER_HOME/.ssh/id_rsa_rpi"
 ```